Razor5284/poker-game/README.md

 ## Instructions
-Install node using 'npm install' via powershell in the root folder.
+Ensure node is installed.

+Do 'npm install'

-Then do 'npm install -g webpack-dev-server'
+Then do 'npm install -g webpack-dev-server' in command line.

 Then 'npm install phe'